AndreasSchaetti/DataCleaningAssignment/CodeBook.md

 For each activity and subject, column means were calculated.
 This grouped dataset was then tidied.
 The feature names in the form `variable-statistic()-axis` were separated by variable, statistic and axis of measurement and put together as `variable.statistic.axis`.
 Note that not all feature names contain an axis string.
 These feature names were cleaned in an additional step.

-As a result we get a CSV file with 180 rows (6 activities times 30 subjects) and 68 variables.
+As a result we get a text file with 180 rows (6 activities times 30 subjects) and 68 variables.

 ## Features of tidy dataset